 Christ the King is a caring Community made up of individuals who love God, each other and those God gives us to care for.
 No one is a stranger at Christ the King.
 We welcome all our brothers and sisters in Christ, regardless of race, gender, economic status, marital status or age.
 We firmly believe that God’s grace is for all of God’s people.

 Our Beginnings in Mooresville

-In August of 2013, to fulfill a need for a Luteran congregation in Mooresville, Christ the King began holding services at the American Legion Post on Main Street in Mooresville.
+In August of 2013, to fulfill a need for a Lutheran congregation in Mooresville, Christ the King began holding services at the American Legion Post on Main Street in Mooresville.
 The American Legion was very supportive of our Lutheran Mission and helped us greatly as we got our start.
 In November of 2015, we were able to purchase a building at 6845 East Old State Road 144.
 Our new location has allowed us to grow and to better serve our community.

 We gather weekly to celebrate God’s Word and the Sacrament of Holy communion and to hear and experience God’s creative and redeeming love for the world.